Crowd psychology: Origins

 Earlier, literature on crowds and crowd behavior had appeared as early as 1841, with the publication of Charles Mackay's book Extraordinary Popular Delusions and the Madness of Crowds.
 The attitude towards crowds underwent an adjustment with the publication of Hippolyte Taine's six-volume The Origins of Contemporary France (1875).
 In particular Taine's work helped to change the opinions of his contemporaries on the actions taken by the crowds during the 1789 Revolution.
 Many Europeans held him in great esteem.
 While it is difficult to directly link his works to crowd behavior, it may be said that his thoughts stimulated further study of crowd behavior.
 However, it was not until the latter half of the 19th century that scientific interest in the field gained momentum.
 French physician and anthropologist Gustave Le Bon became its most-influential theorist.

 Types of crowds

 There is limited research into the types of crowd and crowd membership and there is no consensus as to the classification of types of crowds.
 Two recent scholars, Momboisse (1967) and Berlonghi (1995) focused upon purpose of existence to differentiate among crowds.
 Momboisse developed a system of four types: casual, conventional, expressive, and aggressive.
 Berlonghi classified crowds as spectator, demonstrator, or escaping, to correlate to the purpose for gathering.

 Another approach to classifying crowds is sociologist Herbert Blumer's system of emotional intensity.
-He distinguishes four types of crowds: casual, conventional, expressive, and acting.
-His system is dynamic in nature.
-That is, a crowd changes its level of emotional intensity over time, and therefore, can be classed in any one of the four types.
+He distinguishes four types of crowds: casual, conventional, expressive, and active.
+A group of people who just so happen to be at the same location at the same time is known as a casual crowd.
+This kind of mob lacks any true identity, long-term goal, or shared connection.
+A group of individuals who come together for a particular reason is known as a conventional crowd.
+They could be going to a theater, concert, movie, or lecture.
+According to Erich Goode, conventional crowds behave in a very conventional and hence somewhat structured manner; as their name suggests, they do not truly act out collective behavior.
+A group of people who come together solely to show their excitement and feelings is known as an expressive crowd.
+A political candidate's rally, a religious revival, and celebrations like Mardi Gras are a few examples.
+An active crowd behaves violently or in other damaging ways, such looting, going above and beyond an expressive crowd.
+One of the main examples of an acting crowd is a mob, which is an extremely emotional group that either commits or is prepared to do violence.
+A crowd changes its level of emotional intensity over time, and therefore, can be classed in any one of the four types.